Eye liner: History

 Eye liner was first used in ancient India, ancient Egypt and Mesopotamia as a dark black line around the eyes.
-As early as 10,000 BC, Egyptians and Mesopotamians wore various cosmetics including eye liner not only for aesthetics but to protect the skin from the desert sun.
-Research has also speculated that eye liner was worn to protect the wearer from the evil eye.
+As early as 10,000 BC, Egyptians and Mesopotamians wore eyeliner not only for aesthetics but to protect the skin from the desert sun.
+Research has also speculated that eyeliner was worn to protect the wearer from the evil eye.
 The characteristic of having heavily lined eyes has been frequently depicted in ancient Egyptian art.
-They produced eye liner with a variety of materials, including copper ore and antimony.
+They produced eyeliner with a variety of materials, including copper ore and antimony.
 Ancient Egyptian kohl contained galena, which was imported from nearby regions in the Land of Punt, Coptos and Western Asia.

-In the 1960s, liquid eye liner was used to create thick black and white lines around the eyes in the make-up fashion associated with designers like Mary Quant.
+In the 1960s, liquid eyeliner was used to create thick black and white lines around the eyes in the make-up fashion associated with designers like Mary Quant.
 The '60s and '70s also saw new fashion trends which made use of eyeliner, eyeshadow and mascara in new ways.
 As goth and punk fashion developed, they employed eyeliner for a dark and dramatic effect.

 Modern usage

-In the late twentieth and early twenty-first century, heavy eye liner use has been associated with Goth fashion and Punk fashion.
+In the late twentieth and early twenty-first century, heavy eyeliner use has been associated with Goth fashion and Punk fashion.
 Eye liner of varying degrees of thickness has also become associated with the emo subculture and various alternative lifestyles.
-Guy liner is also a special style the emo subculture tend to use after being popularized from Pete Wentz, bassist of the pop-punk band Fall Out Boy.
+The term 'guyliner' has alternatively been used to describe men wearing eyeliner and was popularized during the emo subculture of the early 2000s thanks to members of bands like Fall Out Boy and Panic! at the Disco.

 Eye liner is commonly used in a daily make-up routine to define the eye or create the look of a wider or smaller eye.
-Eye liner can be used as a tool to create various looks as well as highlighting different features of the eyes.
-Eye liner can be placed in various parts of the eye to create different looks with a winged eye liner or tight lined at the waterline.
+It can be used as a tool to create various looks or to highlight different features of the eyes.
 Eye liner can be drawn above upper lashes or below lower lashes or both, even on the water lines of the eyes.
-Its primary purpose is to make the lashes look lush, but it also draws attention to the eye and can enhance or even change the eye's shape.
-Eye liner is available in a wide range of hues, from the common black, brown and grey to more adventurous shades such as bright primary colors, pastels, frosty silvers and golds, white and even glitter-flecked colors.
+Eye liner is available in a wide range of hues, from the common black, brown and grey to more adventurous shades such as bright primary colors, pastels, frosty silvers and golds, white, and even glitter-flecked colors.